“The Bone Yard”: If Forensic Thrillers Are Your Cup Of Tea…

-Today Jefferson Bass is probably one of the most well-known names in the sub-genre of Forensic Suspense.
+Today Jefferson Bass, the duo behind The Bone Yard, is probably one of the most well-known names in the sub-genre of Forensic Suspense.
 The writing team of Dr. Bill Bass and Jon Jefferson started out by writing Carved in Bone, reached # 25 on The New York Times Best Seller list and so far have written six books in a series named Body Farm.
 The Bone Yard, the sixth installment in the series is scheduled to be released in paperback edition on March 27, 2012.

 A Brief Summary:

 Angie St. Claire, a forensic analyst with the Florida Department of Law Enforcement, informs Dr. Bill Brockton, the main character of the series, that her sister has been shot by a shotgun and asks to help prove that her death was not suicide, but murder.

 Brockton’s quick consulting trip takes a long, harrowing detour when bones begin turning up amid the pines and live oaks of the Florida panhandle.
 Two adolescent skulls–ravaged by time and animals, but bearing the telltale signs of lethal fractures–send Brockton, Angie, and Special Agent Stu Vickery on a search for the long-lost victims.
 The quest leads them to the ruins of the North Florida Boys’ Reformatory, a notorious juvenile detention facility that met a fiery end more than forty years ago.